GIfatahTH/states_rebuilder/examples/004-countdown_timer/README.md

 If the expose model is `int` (that means the stream), we updated the `duration` variable and switch the `TimerStatus` status to ready if `duration` is zero.

-The remainder of the code is the same as the first case, except `onSetState` callback are removed from `setValue` methods.
+The remainder of the code is the same as the first case, except `onSetState` callback are removed from `setState` methods.

 # test